abdotaker608/WordsCookies-game/README.md

 levels in the info.py

 gameDesc:
-you are given a set of letters that you have to make words of.
+you are given a set of letters that you have to make words of..